bandtank/Enum-from-SQL-Field-for-EspoCRM/README.md

 Usage instructions:

-Go to Administration >> Entity Manager and select your target Entity, then click the Fields link.
+Go to Administration >> Entity Manager and select your target Entity (eg: "MyEntity"), then click the Fields link.
 Click "Add Field" and select "Enum from SQL".
 Clear cache and rebuild.

-To specify the SQL statement and optional placeholders go to the target Entity entityDefs JSON file and follow the example below:
+To specify the SQL statement and optional placeholders go to "MyEntity" entityDefs JSON file and follow the example below:

-The sample entity contains two select (enum) elements, one called "entityType" and the second one called "entitySubType".
+"MyEntity" includes two select (enum) elements, one called "entityType" and the second one called "entitySubType".

 Enum "entityType" contains a list of all entities defined in Espo and those entities might have a field called "type".